Order of Visit: High Point #49

 - Most importantly, I planned a solo hike up Boundary Peak so I didn’t have to worry about anyone else’s fitness, AMS symptoms, or ability to make it up to the summit.

-I also stayed in Hawthorne, NV, on the evening before my climb.
-This meant I would be approaching the trailhead from the opposite direction (northeast).
-But, despite this change, I still scored another equally stunning sunrise on my morning drive to Boundary Peak.
-Nevada never disappoints in this regard!
+This time around, I also stayed in Hawthorne, Nevada, on the evening before my climb.
+This meant I would approach the trailhead from the opposite direction (northeast).
+Yet, despite this change, I still scored another equally stunning sunrise on my morning drive to Boundary Peak.
+Nevada never disappoints me in this regard!

-I chose to drive up the Trail Canyon trailhead just like last time, but the wildlife was far more diverse on this calm, quiet morning.
+I opted for the Trail Canyon trailhead again, and the wildlife was far more diverse on this calm, quiet morning.
 Instead of cows clogging the dirt road, I came across a handful of loose horses.
-Then I ran across a large herd of desert bighorn sheep who insisted on running ahead of me on the dirt road, including a mama with here two babies who made me follow them for more than 1/2 mile.
+Then I ran across a large herd of desert bighorn sheep who insisted on running ahead of me on the dirt road, including a mama with her two babies who made me follow them for more than 1/2 mile.

-I finally arrived at the Trail Canyon Trailhead around 7:30 am and wasn’t nearly as surprised to see other trucks there.
-It was a late June weekend, and all the snow seemed to be completely gone from most of the peaks in the White Mountains, including Boundary and Montgomery Peaks.
+I arrived at the Trail Canyon Trailhead around 7:30 am and wasn’t nearly as surprised to see other trucks there.
+It was a late June weekend, and all the snow was completely gone from most of the peaks in the White Mountains, including Boundary and Montgomery Peaks.

 I set off down the trail, once again, following the creek to the Boundary Peak Wilderness sign before continuing west through the sagebrush.
 Perhaps my memory was failing, but the route appeared much more overgrown this early in the season, and I lost the trail two or three times because it was so faint.

-Eventually though, I always seemed to find it again and I was making steady progress as I climbed from my starting point at 8,800 feet elevation up to nearly 10,000 feet.
-This stretch of the hike seems relatively flat when you look across the sagebrush, but I could definitely feel the altitude.
+I always seemed to find my way back to the trail though, making steady progress as I climbed from my starting point at 8,800 feet elevation up to nearly 10,000 feet.
+This stretch of the hike seemed relatively flat when looking across the sagebrush, but I could feel the altitude, for sure!

-As I eyed the route Finn and I took up to the lower Trail Canyon Saddle last year, I decided against using that approach.
-I was taking the steepest route to the summit this time around, heading directly up the scree-covered slope toward the saddle at 12,100′.
-I knew this route would be a miserable slog, but I told myself to take it slow and steady.
+As I eyed the route Finn and I took up to the lower saddle last year, I decided against using that approach again.
+I was taking the steepest route to the summit this time around.
+I planned to head directly up the scree-covered slope toward the saddle at 12,100′.
+I knew this route would be a truly miserable slog, but I told myself to take it slow and steady.
 This wasn’t a race.
 I just needed to get to the top.

-It took me what seemed like an eternity to ascend the scree.
+It took me what seemed like an eternity to ascend this scree slope.
 There was a definite path to follow, but it was steep.
 And the switchbacks didn’t help in the least.
 The route went from 10,000′ to 12,000′ elevation in just about a mile, putting the average slope underfoot around 40%.
-And it seemed like I was hiking up a massive sand dune at times, making me grateful I’d worn my gaiters to keep all the loose sand and small rocks out of my shoes.
+It seemed like I was hiking up a massive sand dune at times, making me grateful I’d worn my gaiters to keep all the loose sand and small rocks out of my shoes.

-Just before I made it to the saddle where I’d crest the ridge, I saw another hiker walking above me.
-He’d clearly taking another route up and was now just cruising along.
+Just before I made it to the saddle’s ridgeline, I saw another hiker walking above me.
+He’d clearly taken another route up, and he was now just cruising along.
 Or at least it seemed that way compared to my glacial pace.

-I took a quick break at this ridgeline and hoped that the hard part was behind me.
-I was 3 miles into hike.
+I took a quick break at the ridgeline and hoped the hardest part was behind me.
+I was now three miles into the hike.
 More than 80% of the climb was over.
 I just needed to hike 0.65 miles further.
 How hard could that possibly be?

-But as I looked above me and visually followed the ridge toward my destination, I knew it would be anything but easy.
+Yet, as I visually followed the ridge toward my destination, I knew it would be anything but easy.
 I needed to ascend 1,000 vertical feet in that short distance, which meant the slope would be nearly identical to the insanity I’d just endured.

-Adding insult to injury were the number of false summits that seemed to lie on the route above me.
+The number of false summits that seemed to lie on the route above me only added insult to injury.
 Each time I made it up to the top of one rocky hilltop, I was met with another one even higher in the distance.
-This would have been difficult under the best of circumstances, but it was soul-crushing at 12,000′ feet when I just didn’t have the energy to move any faster.
+This revelation would have been difficult under the best of circumstances, but it was soul-crushing at 12,000 feet when I just didn’t have the energy to move any faster.

-Luckily I had several motivating factors to guide me.
-The hiker I’d seen above me was moving along the route and providing a visual cue for what came next.
+Luckily, I had several motivating factors to guide me.
+The hiker I’d seen ahead of me was moving along the route and providing a visual cue for what came next.
 And the fire in my belly to get to the summit of this 49th high point constantly nudged me to put one foot in front of the other.

-As I neared the last push up to Boundary Peak, I crossed paths with a duo from Idaho.
-They started earlier than me and were on their way back down.
-So, that made at least four of us out here by my count.
-One of the guys had a pretty large beer belly and I kept telling myself that if he could make it up to the summit, then so could I, dammit!
+As I neared the last push to Boundary Peak’s summit, I briefly crossed paths with a duo from Idaho who were on their way back down.
+That made at least four of us out here, by my count.
+One of the Idaho guys had a pretty large beer belly, and I kept telling myself that if he could make it up to the summit, then so could I, dammit!

-As I reached the four-hour mark of my hike, I took my final steps up the last hilltop in Nevada.
+As I neared the four-hour mark, I took my final steps up the last hilltop in Nevada.
 I was finally cresting the summit of Boundary Peak!
-Montgomery Peak loomed ahead of me another 300 feet higher, but that peak was in California and I’d already climbed that state’s high point.
-I was just fine staying on this side of the border, thank you very much.
+Montgomery Peak loomed ahead of me another 300 feet higher, but that peak was in California. and I’d already climbed that state’s high point (Mt.
+Whitney).
+I was totally fine staying on this side of the border, thank you very much.

-The guy I’d seen ahead of me was just turning around to head back to the trailhead.
-Nevertheless, I convinced him to stay long enough to take a photo of me on the summit.
-This was a pretty monumental day for me.
-High point #49 was in the officially in the books!
+The guy I’d seen ahead of me was just turning around to head back to the trailhead when I arrived.
+Nevertheless, I convinced him to stay long enough to take my photo on the summit.
+This was a monumental day for me.
+High point #49 was officially in the books!

 DETAILS